imdpkjswl/deepakjaiswal1950.github.io/README.md

 # MyPortfolio

-MyPortfolio is a single page resume website.
+MyPortfolio is a single page resume website for developer.

 ## Portfolio Set up: